The Complete Guide to Trigger 'Nades in Arc Raiders

 One Trigger ‘Nade deals 90 damage.
 Any shielded Raider survives that.
 Two deal 180, which knocks down any Raider regardless of shield tier or health buffs.
 Since all placed nades detonate at once, stacking two in the same spot is a reliable one-press kill.
 Always commit two per target.

-For active combat, the pre-nerf playstyle of throwing and detonating mid-air is harder now because of the 1.5-second delay added in Patch 1.11.0.
-The adapted approach focuses on pre-placement: stick a nade on a doorway edge before enemies push through, place one on a wall corner as you retreat through a corridor, or set them up on choke points inside buildings on maps like Stella Montis.
-The pattern is always: place, reposition, trigger.
+For active combat, the pre-nerf playstyle of throwing and detonating mid-air is dead now because of the stacked 1.0s + 1.3s delays from the two patches.
+The adapted approach focuses entirely on pre-placement: stick a nade on a doorway edge before enemies push through, place one on a wall corner as you retreat through a corridor, or set them up on choke points inside buildings on maps like Stella Montis.
+The pattern is always: place, reposition, trigger — and trigger early to account for the 1.3s lockout.

-Solo players get a lot out of Trigger ‘Nades.
-Against a pursuing squad, the “running trap” works well: stick a nade on the wall as you sprint past a hallway, keep running, and detonate once the chasers pass the placement.
+Solo players still get a lot out of Trigger ‘Nades.
+Against a pursuing squad, the “running trap” works well: stick a nade on the wall as you sprint past a hallway, keep running, and trigger as the chasers approach the placement (not when they’re already on it — the 1.3s delay matters).
 It’s one of the few tools that lets a solo player reliably take out a grouped squad.

 PvE applications and grenade combos

 Trigger ‘Nades work against ARC too, including during Close Scrutiny encounters.
-Against large ARC units like Devastators and Bastions, have a teammate draw aggro while you flank, stick two nades on rear vents or weak points, retreat, and detonate during a vulnerable animation.
+Against large ARC units like Bastions and the new Riven Tides Turbine, have a teammate draw ARC attention while you flank, stick two nades on rear vents or weak points, retreat, and detonate during a vulnerable animation.
 Against drone clusters, toss a nade into the center of a hovering group before they scatter and detonate to clear three or four without spending ammo.
+The 1.3s post-trigger delay is less of a problem against ARC since they don’t dodge.

 The strongest combos pair the Trigger ‘Nade with control items:

-- Jolt Mine + Trigger ‘Nade: the Jolt Mine’s 4-second Raider stun freezes the target in the kill zone, giving you time to detonate
+- Jolt Mine + Trigger ‘Nade: the Jolt Mine’s stun (community-timed around 4 seconds) holds the target through the post-trigger lockout

-- Gas Grenade + Trigger ‘Nade: gas drains stamina at 25/second, preventing enemies from sprinting out of the blast radius
+- Gas Grenade + Trigger ‘Nade: gas steadily drains stamina (community-timed near 25/second), preventing enemies from sprinting out of the blast radius before detonation fires

 - Smoke Grenade + Trigger ‘Nade: smoke hides your nade placement, and enemies pushing through the cloud walk into the trap